 You’re building your email list, right?

-Think about it: email gives you the ability to reach your current and potential customers whenever you want.
-An incredible 91% of people check email at least once a day.
+Think about it: email lets you reach current and potential customers whenever you need to.
+Most people check their inbox at least daily—often multiple times.

-Having a list gives you more influence over your subscribers’ behavior and allows you to drive page views, sales, reviews, or anything else you’d like.
+Building a list gives you influence over subscriber behavior and lets you drive page views, sales, reviews, product feedback—whatever outcome you care about.

 Creating great content isn’t enough.

-Although getting lots of traffic and social shares is nice, it’s not the goal of content marketing.
+Traffic and social shares are nice, but they’re not the goal of content marketing.

 Pop quiz: What is the real purpose of any marketing?